17 Dependencies

 If it is not met, you will need to carefully renumber the requirement IDs so that this is true.
 Why do we do this?

 Our job, however, doesn’t end here.
-Since we want to make sure that our requirements have a logical flow, we also need to review their categorizations and priorities.
+Since we want to ensure our requirements have a logical flow, we also need to review their categorizations and priorities.

 Why do we do this?
 Let me answer your question with two questions.